Hi, writers.

 I am so proud to be a part of this team.

 I’m telling you why I came here in the hope that you consider why you want to come here.
 Give a look to our recent publications.
-I cannot emphasize that enough—a solid half of the submissions in my inbox are not a fit for our lists (here’s the wonderful Rebecca Colesworthy on how acquisitions editors assess this).
+I cannot emphasize this enough—a solid half of the submissions in my inbox are not a fit for our lists or what I acquire specifically (here’s the wonderful Rebecca Colesworthy on how acquisitions editors assess this).

 What should I submit to you?